mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 In my view, the major social media platforms (Facebook, Twitter, Instagram, etc...) are broken.
-They worked well at small scales, but billions of people are now exposed to them and [Murphy's Law][murphy] has come into effect.
+They worked well at small scales, but billions of people are now exposed to them, and [Murphy's Law][murphy] has come into effect.
 The weak points in the platforms have been found and exploited, to the point where they're barely usable for interacting with anyone you don't already know in person.

 [murphy]: https://en.wikipedia.org/wiki/Murphy%27s_law

-But social media is a powerful tool that humans have developed, and it's not one to be thrown away lightly (if it can be thrown away at all).
+On the other hand, social media, at its core, is a powerful tool that humans have developed, and it's not one to be thrown away lightly (if it can be thrown away at all).
 It's worthwhile to try and fix it.
 So that's what this post is about.

 A lot of moaning and groaning has already been done on how social media is toxic for the average person.
 But the average person isn't doing anything more than receiving and reacting to their environment.
 If that environment is toxic, the person in it becomes so as well.
-It's certainly possible to filter the toxicity out, and use a platform to your own benefit, but it takes work on the user's part.
+It's certainly possible to filter the toxicity out, and use a platform to your own benefit, but that takes work on the user's part.
 It would be nice to think that people will do more than follow the path of least resistance, but at scale that's simply not how reality is, and people shouldn't be expected to do that work.